stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/dynamic_table/dynamic_tables/index.md

         as the clustering key
     - name: query
       value: string
+      description: >-
-      description: Specifies the query whose results the dynamic table should contain
+        Specifies the query whose results the dynamic table should contain (Required parameter for the dynamic_tables resource.)
     - name: data_retention_time_in_days
       value: integer
       description: >-